+- ► Multiple Criteria

-Multiple Criteria N/A for this rubric ► AUTOMATIC 1 None of the assessment adaptations required by IEPs or 504 plans are made.
+- N/A for this rubric

+- ► AUTOMATIC 1

+- None of the assessment adaptations required by IEPs or 504 plans are made.
 (If there are no students with IEPs or 504 plans, then this criterion is not applicable.)

-3 Black, P., & Wiliam, D. (1998).
+1 Black, P., & Wiliam, D. (1998).
 Inside the black box: Raising standards through classroom assessment.
 Phi Delta Kappan, 80(2), 139-148.

-- The planned assessments provide evidence of students' understanding of science concepts, phenomena, and the application of scientific practices during scientific inquiry at various points within the learning segment.
-The assessments must provide evidence of all three (science concepts, phenomena, and the application of scientific practices during scientific inquiry).
-For example, the candidate uses both informal and formal assessments to measure students' progress in every lesson.
-The assessment is aligned and measures the learning objectives. - Requirements from the IEP or 504 plan must be explicitly addressed in the commentary and/or the Planning Task 1 artifacts.
+- The planned assessments provide evidence of students' understanding of science concepts, phenomena, AND the application of scientific practices during scientific inquiry at various points within the learning segment.
+The assessments must provide evidence of all three (science concepts, a phenomenon, and application of scientific practices during scientific inquiry). - Requirements from the IEP or 504 plan must be explicitly addressed in the commentary and/or the Planning Task 1 artifacts.
 List of assessment requirements and/or accommodations in the Context for Learning Information document is not sufficient by itself.